-Are you searching for romantic activities for couples to do together that will make you bond faster with your partner?
+Are you searching for bonding activities for couples to do together that will make you connect with your partner?

 I totally understand and I’ve been there before.

 A few years back, I noticed my relationship was becoming stagnant.

 We still loved each other but our days were so full of routines that we had no time for romance or fun couples ideas.

 We managed to throw in a date night or movie night once a week but it was stressful.

 We were too exhausted so we couldn’t keep up with the fun couple activities we were supposed to do together to keep our relationship stable.